Aashutosh0033/DSA-using-Cpp/Queue/What is Queue DS.md

 ### Queue

-Queue is a linear data structure which operates on FIFO (First in Fist Out) or LILO (Last in Last Out) pattern It is an ADT (Abstract Data type) with bounded capacity (predefined).
+Queue is a linear data structure which operates on FIFO (First in Fist Out) or LILO (Last in Last Out) pattern It is an ADT (Abstract Data type).
 Some real life example of queue is people on an escalator.<br/><br/>